thelindat/lua/README.md

 1. Support for integer vectors/matrices.
 Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the primitive type.
 1. Support for meshes and retrofit current spatial indexing structures for triangles; consider BSPs.
 1. Include broad phase collision scripting examples, e.g., dynamic AABB tree and/or multibox sweep-and-prune.
-1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
 1. A significantly less efficient shared-library implementation, using tables and/or userdata instead of first-class types, for Lua5.1, Lua5.2, Lua5.3, Lua5.4, and [LuaJIT](https://github.com/LuaJIT/LuaJIT).

 ## Benchmarking